Spherical Message Passing for 3D Graph Networks: Experimental Setup

 \section{Experimental Setup}

 For all the models used in three datasets, we set input embedding size = 256 and output embedding size = 64 for both LB2 and LB blocks.
 For each separate model, we first perform warmup on initial learning rate.
-Then two learning rate strategies, including CosineAnnealingLR and StepLR, are used for training.
+Then two learning rate strategies, including ReduceLROnPlateau and StepLR, are used for training.
 For StepLR, the learning rate is decayed by the decay ratio every fixed epochs represented as step size.
 We do not use weight decay or dropout for all models.
-For MD17, we follow the settings in~\citet{klicpera_dimenet_2020,schutt2017schnet} and use a joint loss of forces and conserved energy during training.
-The forces' weight is set to be 100 for all models.
 Some hyperparameters are fixed values, and some are tuned by grid search.
 Values/search space of hyperparameters for OC20, QM9, and MD17 are provided in Table~\ref{tb:hyper_oc20}, Table~\ref{tb:hyper_qm9}, and Table~\ref{tb:hyper_md17}, respectively.
-As described in main paper, optimized hyperparameters are tuned on validation sets and applied to test sets for QM9 and MD17.
+Optimized hyperparameters are tuned on validation sets and applied to test sets for QM9 and MD17.
 For OC20, optimized hyperparameters are obtained on the ID split within max epochs, and then applied to the other three splits.
 Pytorch is used to implement all methods.
 For QM9 and MD17 datasets, all models are trained using one NVIDIA GeForce RTX 2080 Ti 11GB GPU.
-For the OC20 dataset, all models are trained using four NVIDIA Tesla V100 32GB GPUs.
+For the OC20 dataset, all models are trained using four NVIDIA RTX A6000 48GB GPUs.